jbrestan/MonadiCSharp/README.md

-MonadiCSharp
+MonadiC#
 ============

-Reducing boilerplate and adding composability to your everyday code.
+Reducing boilerplate and adding composability to your everyday C# code.